DarianAltF4/darianaltf4/README.md

 I've been enjoying the process of coding for 3 years now.
 I primary use the MERN stack, but I am always interested in learning new tech.
 I love building projects where I will learn a new skill along the way.
 LOFI, the sound of my keyboard, and water is what fuels me to keep pushing out code. 😎

-* 🌍  I'm based in the Michigan, USA

 ### Skills